axibase/atsd/administration/migration/README.md

 export CLASSPATH=$CLASSPATH:$(/opt/atsd/hbase/bin/hbase classpath):/home/axibase/migration.jar
 ```

-4. First migration step is rename tables 'atsd_d', 'atsd_li', 'atsd_metric', 'atsd_forecast', and 'atsd_delete_task'
+4. First migration step is rename tables 'atsd_d', 'atsd_li', 'atsd_metric', 'atsd_forecast', and 'atsd_delete_task' by adding them suffix '_backup'.
-which are affected by migration.
+Then data from these tables will be transformed to new schema and stored in new tables 'atsd_d', 'atsd_li', 'atsd_metric', 'atsd_forecast', 'atsd_delete_task', which will be compatible with new version of ATSD.

 Print usage: